elasticio/salesforce-component/README.md

 * **Optional batch size** - A positive integer specifying batch size.
 If no batch size is specified then results of the query will be emitted one-by-one, otherwise, query results will be emitted in an array of maximum batch size.
 * **Allow all results to be returned in a set** - checkbox which allows emitting query results in a single array. `Optional batch size` option is ignored in this case.
 * **SOQL Query** - Input field where you should type the SOQL query.
 E.g. `"SELECT ID, Name from Contact where Name like 'John Smi%'"`
 * **Max Fetch Count** - limit for a number of messages that can be fetched.
 1,000 is the default value when the variable is not set.
-Max possible to fetch is 2000.

 ### Create Object
 Creates a new Selected Object.